Cuisine of Wisconsin

 The cuisine of Wisconsin is a type of Midwestern cuisine found throughout the state of Wisconsin in the United States of America.
 Known as "America's Dairyland", Wisconsin is famous for its cheese as well as other dairy products, such as cheese curds and frozen custard.
-Other notable foods common to the region include bratwursts, beer and Old Fashioned cocktails, butter burgers, fish fries and fish boils, cranberries, and booyah stew.
+Other notable foods common to the region include bratwursts, beer, brandy Old Fashioned cocktails, butter burgers, fish fries and fish boils, cranberries, and booyah stew.

 Dairy

 Cheese and cheese products

 The state is well known as a home to many cheesemakers.
 Currently, Wisconsin has 58 Master Cheesemakers, who are all qualified through an extensive process set by the Wisconsin Milk Marketing Board.
 The program is the only one of its kind outside of Europe.
 Wisconsin cheesemaking is diverse, ranging from artisans who hand-craft their product from the milk of their own dairy herds to large factories.

 Colby cheese was first created in Wisconsin in 1885 (named after the town it came from), and Brick cheese was first created in the state in 1877.
 The state has also played origin to Blue Marble Jack cheese, and is the only producer of Limburger cheese in the United States.

-Cheese curds can be eaten separately "squeaky," or cold, as a snack, or covered in batter and fried as an appetizer, often served with ranch dressing as a dipping sauce.
+Cheese curds can be eaten separately "squeaky," meaning cold, as a snack, or covered in batter and fried as an appetizer, often served with ranch dressing as a dipping sauce.

 Hot and spicy cheese bread is a popular type of bread created and sold in Madison, Wisconsin from Stella's Bakery.

 Ice cream and frozen custard

-Wisconsin is one of the Midwestern states that commonly sells blue moon ice cream.
-The flavor is described to be similar to Froot Loops.
-While the flavor's origins are not well documented, it was most likely developed by flavor chemist Bill "Doc" Sidon of Milwaukee.
+Blue moon ice cream is a flavor popular in the Upper Midwest of the United States, including Wisconsin.
+The Chicago Tribune described the ice cream as "Smurf-blue, marshmallow-sweet".

 At the University of Wisconsin–Madison, Babcock Dairy Plant and Store produces and sells ice cream, milk, and cheese products on campus.
 Babcock ice cream uses beef gelatin as its stabilizing agent, making the majority of its flavors non-vegetarian.

-Scratch Ice Cream is a small-batch brand of ice cream founded in Milwaukee.
-Scratch Ice Cream can also be found in Madison, Wisconsin and Chicago, Illinois.
+Dairy science and industry

-Wisconsin is home to numerous frozen custard stands, particularly around Milwaukee, Wisconsin and along the Lake Michigan corridor.
-Frozen custard is a dessert similar to ice cream that is also made with eggs.
+Malted milk was invented by James Horlick in Racine in the early 1870s.
+The Babcock Butterfat Test, now standard in the industry, was defined by Dr. Steven Babcock at the University of Wisconsin-Madison in 1890.